Gated Linear Attention Transformers with Hardware-Efficient Training: General Gated Linear Attention

-Eq.~\ref{eq:gla_parallel_1} is by linearity and associative property of matrix multiplication, Eq.~\ref{eq:gla_parallel_2} is by Lemma~\ref{lemma1}.
-The above form has the following equivalent parallel form similar to the parallel form of linear/softmax attention.
+Eq.~\ref{eq:gla_parallel_1} is by linearity and associative property of matrix multiplication, Eq.~\ref{eq:gla_parallel_2} is derived based on $\langle \va, \vb \odot \vc \rangle = \langle \va \odot \vb, \vc \rangle$.
+The final form has following equivalent parallel form similar to the parallel form of linear/softmax attention.

-where $\rmQ, \rmK, \rmA \in \R^{L \times d_k}$, $\rmV, \rmB \in \R^{L \times d_v}$, $\rmM \in \R^{L \times L}$ denotes the causal mask.
+where $\rmQ, \rmK, \rmB \in \R^{L \times d_k}$, $\rmV, \rmD \in \R^{L \times d_v}$, $\rmM \in \R^{L \times L}$ denotes the causal mask.